polterguy/magic.http/README.md

 * PUT
 * DELETE

-The library provides 5 dead simple methods throughs its `IHttpClient`, which maps to the above HTTP verbs somehow.
+The library provides 5 dead simple methods throughs its `IHttpClient` interface, which maps to the above HTTP verbs somehow.
 These methods should be fairly easily understood by most C# developers.

 * PostAsync(url, request)
 * PutAsync(url, request)